ciscoheat/SnakeDCI/Use cases.md

 4. A segment is added to the end of the Snake
 5. A Fruit is placed on an empty random space of the Screen
-6. Snake increases its movement speed according to [Rules: Movement control] 6a.
-Snake is moving every 2:nd frame
+6. Snake increases its movement speed according to [Rules: Movement control]
-6a1.
-[Movement] phase is executed
 7. [Movement] phase is executed
 </pre>